 Meta Has Privacy Safeguards, But We Should Be Cautious

-Andrew Bosworth, Vice President at Facebook Reality Labs, and Nick Clegg claimed in a blog post that the Metaverse will be built responsibly.
+Andrew Bosworth (now CTO at Meta) and Nick Clegg claimed in a blog post that the metaverse will be built responsibly.
 They state, “The metaverse won’t be built overnight by a single company.
 We’ll collaborate with policymakers, experts and industry partners to bring this to life.”
 Meta tells us it will work with the human rights and civil rights communities from the start, to make sure that technologies are “built in a way that’s inclusive and empowering.”

 The company has also announced that it is investing $50m in global research and program patterns to ensure that its products are developed responsibly.
 Haugen, however, is sceptical about Meta’s ability to protect users’ privacy.
 Even though privacy experts may be able to make recommendations to Meta, Zuckerberg ultimately has the final say on whether to act on them.

-So far, we just have Zuckerberg’s word that his company will develop the Metaverse with privacy, security, and other important values in mind.
-However, if Zuckerberg ends up creating the Metaverse, he’ll have the final say on what actually gets prioritised.
+So far, we just have Zuckerberg’s word that his company will develop his metaverse with privacy, security, and other important values in mind.
+However, if Zuckerberg ends up making his vision of the metaverse a reality, he’ll have the final say on what actually gets prioritised.
 History, of course, reveals that data privacy may not be on the top of his priority list.

-Still, the Metaverse isn’t something that we’re going to be able to use anytime soon.
+Still, Zuckerberg’s metaverse isn’t something that we’re going to be able to use anytime soon.
 It will take 10 to 15 years for it to become anything like the vision that Zuckerberg has.
-In the meantime, we need to become as closely acquainted as we can with its privacy and security concerns, so we can decide whether we want to join the Metaverse.
+In the meantime, we need to become as closely acquainted as we can with the related privacy and security concerns, so we can decide whether we want to join his (or anyone else’s) metaverse.